bmmpxf/geoserver/doc/en/user/source/rest/api/datastores.rst

 .. _rest_api_datastores_target:

 The ``target`` parameter is used to control the type of data store that is created on the server when the data store that is the target of the PUT request does not exist.
-The allowable values for this parameter are the same as for the :ref:`extension parameter <rest_api_datastores_extension>`.
+The allowed values for this parameter are the same as for the :ref:`extension parameter <rest_api_datastores_extension>`.

 .. _rest_api_datastores_update:

-The ``update`` parameter is used to control how existing data is handled when the file is PUT into a data store that already exists and already contains a schema that matches the content of the file.
-It can take one of the two values:
+The ``update`` parameter controls how existing data is handled when the file is PUT into a data store that already exists and already contains a schema that matches the content of the file.
+The parameter accepts one of the following values:

 * ``append``—Data being uploaded is appended to the existing data.
 This is the default.
 * ``overwrite``—Data being uploaded replaces any existing data.

 .. _rest_api_datastores_charset:

-The ``charset`` parameter is used to specify the character encoding of the file being uploaded (such as "ISO-8559-1").
+The ``charset`` parameter specifies the character encoding of the file being uploaded (such as "ISO-8559-1").